Phishing – the danger that lurks on the net

 8. Foreign languages or a mix of languages

 Normally the communication is in the recipient's language.
 Sometimes, like in the example email in the picture, several languages are mixed up.
 To start with, this is suspicious, and in addition, it doesn't look very professional, for example, when a company ends a German email with the English word "Goodbye".
+But here, too, the following applies: Modern phishing messages can be linguistically polished and professionally worded.
+A mix of languages is a warning sign, but the absence of grammatical errors is not a green light.

 9. Use of unusual terms

 If unusual or unfamiliar names are used for departments, products, or services, you should immediately pay attention.
 Check the intranet to see if this designation is used within the company.
 If not, report and delete the email.
+Also be on the lookout for unfamiliar processes: new payment methods, new approval workflows, new login pages, new contacts, or unusual communication channels.
+If something deviates from the normal procedure, it should be investigated.

 The right action if phishing is suspected